pmean/build-website/text/01/random42.md

 this is only a cosmetic problem.

 The approach I have outlined extends readily to more complex situations like block or stratified random sampling.
-Let\'s look at the same research design, and let\'s randomize separately within blocks of size six.
+Let's look at the same research design, and let's randomize separately within blocks of size six.

 First, you need to lay out your treatments and blocks in a systematic